return42/sphkerneldoc/doc/Documentation/reST-nano-HOWTO.rst

 use flat-table
 ==============

-For tables, it is recommend to use the ``.. flat-table::`` directive.
+For tables, it is recommend to use the ``.. flat-table::`` directive :ref:`[ref]
+<kernel-doc:rest-flat-table>`.
 The ``flat-table`` is a *list table* format.
 The *list table* formats are double stage list.
 Compared to the ASCII-art they migth not be as comfortable for readers of the text-files.
 Their advantage is, that they are easy to create/modify and that the diff of a modification is much more meaningfull,

 .. flat-table:: example table
    :fill-cells: